ChenDavidyan/ChenDavidyan.github.io/README.md

 # ChenDavidyan.github.io

 Welcome to my page!
-* My name is Chen, I am a MSc student at the Weizmann Institute of Science.
+* My name is Chen, I'm a MSc student at the Weizmann Institute of Science.

 * I love to study and investigate cool scientific stuff.